You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 They'd come down.

-It's called supply demand and market forces.
+It's called supply, demand, and market forces.

 And for the most part, markets work.

-And maybe even World War II with employee provided health care.
+Maybe even World War II with employee provided health care.

 Well, that established that somebody else is going to pay for it for you.